api-platform/docs/core/serialization.md

 ```

 It is possible to embed related objects (in their entirety, or only some of their properties) directly in the parent
 response through the use of serialization groups.
-By using the following serialization groups annotations (`@Groups`),
+By using the following serialization groups attribute (`#[Groups]`),
 a JSON representation of the author is embedded in the book response:

 ```php